-1. Near Miss
+Near Miss

 Incidents that do not result in injury to an employee require that the employee(s) involved fill out form IIPP-8 and submit it to a member of the Kodiak safety team within 24 hours of the near miss incident.
-A member of the Kodiak Safety Team will conduct a follow up investigation using Forms IIPP-5 (parts 3 and 4)
+A member of the Kodiak Safety Team will conduct follow-up investigations using Forms IIPP-5 (parts 3 & 4).

-2. Minor Injuries (First Aid Only)
+Minor Injuries (First Aid Only)